Stationary coalescing walks on the lattice: Introduction

-The first-passage time $T(x,y)$ satisfies a triangle inequality; if the weights are strictly positive, it defines a random metric on the lattice $\Z^d$.
-A geodesic for this random metric is a nearest-neighbor path that minimizes the passage time between every point that lies on it.
+{The models may have weights on the edges of $\Z^d$ instead of the vertices.} The first-passage time $T(x,y)$ satisfies a triangle inequality; if the weights are strictly positive, it defines a random metric on the lattice $\Z^d$.
+A geodesic for this random metric is a nearest-neighbor path that minimizes the passage time between every vertex that lies on it.

-By considering the geodesic from $0$ to $n e_1$, and then looking at a subsequence as $n \to \infty$, it's clear that there is at least one semi-infinite geodesic from the origin.
+By considering the geodesic from $0$ to $n e_1$, and then looking at a subsequence as $n \to \infty$, it is clear that there is at least one semi-infinite geodesic from the origin.
 Furstenberg (communicated in~\citet{kesten_aspects_1986} page 134) asked if there exist \biinfinite{} geodesics (bigeodesics) in first-passage percolation with iid weights.
 This question has not been answered completely.
-However, there are several partial answers under different assumptions on the so-called time-constant of first-passage percolation.
+In $d \geq 3$, very little progress has been made on geodesic behavior, but for $d = 2$, however, there are several partial answers under different assumptions on the so-called time-constant.
 We survey a few important results below.

-Newman~\citep{newman_surface_1995} was motivated by a connection between first-passage percolation and infinite ground states of the Ising model with nonnegative disorder in $d=2$.
-In a seminal paper~\citep{MR1387641}, Licea and Newman prove theorems about the non-existence of \bigeodesics{} under strong assumptions on the so-called time-constant of first-passage percolation.
-For $u \in S^1$, define the time-constant $g(u)$ as

-The limit exists almost surely and in $L^1$ due to Kingman's subadditive ergodic theorem \citep{kingman_ergodic_1968}.
-Even in the iid case, apart from general properties like convexity, very little is known about $g(u)$.
-The sub-level set $\{ u \colon g(u) \leq 1\}$ is known as the limit-shape.
-When the weights are stationary-ergodic (and even mixing with positive entropy), it's known that any bounded, convex, compact limit-shape is possible~\citep{MR1379157}.